"At the heart of the world’s best teaching you’ll find one admittedly made-up word -botheredness."

 He has that rare talent of being able to tell stories that both make you laugh and make you cry, often at the same time, combining his wide experience in all sorts of classrooms with all sorts of children with an academic insight into engagement, motivation, teaching and learning.

-He also knows how way around even the most challenging of classrooms.
+He also knows his way around even the most challenging of classrooms.

 Originally a drama teacher cutting his teeth in some of the North of England’s most demanding school environments – including special schools and PRUs - Hywel shows how to bring the learning to life for even the most disaffected children and young people.
 In particular, he has drawn on and adapted the work of Dorothy Heathcote, with whom he studied, and her powerful Mantle of the Expert approach to learner engagement.

 Tapping into children’s innate curiosity and willingness to suspend disbelief in the company of an engaging adult, Hywel shows teachers how to breathe life into the curriculum in a way that has children learning and eager for more, despite their best intentions.
 It is this ability to ‘trick’ children and young people into learning that led to the naming of his hugely popular first book Oops!
-Getting Children to Learn Accidentally.
+Helping children learn accidentally.

 Your enthusiasm and zest is contagious and is spreading across the school, which ultimately benefits those that really matter- the learners!